hapax/hapax.github.io/assets/qgrav.md

 Very simply, if the resolution $\Delta x$ of our microscope is within the associated black hole radius, then our energy fluctuations will produce a tiny black hole!
-We won't see anything at all.
+We won't see anything at all this black hole at all.
 This happens when

 $$